It is an honor and privilege to serve as a Secretary- General of the Society of Mining Professors (SOMP) / Societät der Bergbaukunde (SDB).

 There have been a number of exciting SOMP activities through the Education Committee; Research, Development and Industry Committee; Members Development Committee; Capacity Building Committee; and at our general annual and regional meetings.
 I invite you to get actively involved with one of our committees, our meetings, and contribute to our SOMP vision and mission.
 Networking opportunities and development of long term professional relationships at our meetings are unparalleled.
 Many of our joint research and educational projects and other collaborative efforts among our members are initiated at these meetings.
 Some achievements to date include: assisting with capacity building in many developing countries; assistance with curriculum development and teaching by multiple SOMP universities; sharing innovative teaching technologies; collaborative international research projects such as Mines of the Future, joint peer-reviewed journal and conference papers and presentations; collaborative teaching models; innovative teaching and learning/assessment tools; staff/faculty exchanges and visits; staff/faculty referencing for promotion; international benchmarking of curricula and of staff/faculty profiles, etc. The SOMP annual and regional meetings have been tremendously beneficial for the junior members who have been able to land academic jobs.

-The Mining Technology Journal is the official SOMP journal.
-All members of the Society with their membership fee receive electronic online access to Mining Technology, as well as discounted print subscription rates.
-Mining Technology is devoted to all aspects of underground, surface, and offshore mining operations.
-SOMP members also have access to all presentations and electronic material that were generated during past general annual and regional meetings.
+SOMP members have access to all presentations and electronic material that were generated during past general annual and regional meetings.
 I invite you to browse our SOMP website and learn more about the SOMP and its mission, programs, governance, structure and global focus.
+In June 2020, the Society published a 30 year anniversary volume which is available here.

 Please don’t hesitate to let the President and/or I know how SOMP can support your continued professional development.
 I look forward to serving you all and continuing to build our Society.